South Sudan: The History of a Young Country in Crisis

 All of these programs are made possible by donor support and prayers.
 With your help, we can continue our mission to save lives, relieve suffering, and bring transformational aid to people in desperate need.

 Your gifts are changing lives and making a lasting impact for families in a forgotten part of the world.
-If you would to help in this vital work, go here to learn how easy it is to make an incredible difference.
+If you would like to help in this vital work, go here to learn how easy it is to make an incredible difference.

-Would you like to pray with us?
+I want to helpWould you like to pray with us?
 Sign up for our email prayer group.
 You’ll receive weekly emails sharing important needs to pray for, and join a faith community around the globe praying for people in this forgotten part of the world.